se-edu/learningresources/contents/kotlin/NullSafety.md

 >“I call it my billion-dollar mistake.
 It was the invention of the null reference…My goal was to ensure that all use of references should be absolutely safe, with **checking performed automatically by the compiler**.
 But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.”
 -Tony Hoare

-This document explains Kotlin's null safety feature .
-For an overview of Kotlin, see [here](https://github.com/se-edu/learningresources/blob/master/contents/kotlin/kotlin.md).
+This document explains Kotlin's null safety feature.
+For an overview of Kotlin, see [here](kotlin.html).

 # What is Null Safety?
 _Null Safety_ (or _void safety_) is the guarantee that no object reference will have a `null` value.